mohamedhayibor/african-warriors/README.md

 and a folder containing the profile of the warrior.
 Name the image by the corresponding id.

 > example if id = 10, name of the img = "10.png"

+We are harvesting data by hand because there is poor or almost no data for some of the warriors.
+This process is super messy but I plan on hosting a REST JSON Api for anyone who might need this data in the future.

 ## Implementation details